 Summer Training

-The first summer cruise, known as CORTRAMID (Career Orientation and TRAining for MIDshipmen), occurs after the first-year and gives all scholarship students the chance to learn about the four basic line officer specialties.
+The first summer cruise, known as CORTRAMID (Career Orientation and TRAining for MIDshipmen), occurs after the first-year and gives both Navy and Marine Corps scholarship students the chance to learn about the four basic line officer specialties.
 Students spend one week each at four locations to receive familiarizations with aviation, submarine, surface ships, and Marine Corps operations.

-The summer cruise after the third year provides junior office training aboard ships, submarines or aviation squadrons for the Navy students, and at the Marine Corps Base at Quantico, Virginia for the Marine Corps Students.
+The summer cruise after the third year provides junior officer training aboard ships, submarines or aviation squadrons for the Navy students.
+Marine students attend OCS at Quantico, Virginia where they earn the title U.S. Marine.

 College Program students take part in only one summer training cruise after their junior year.